skeskinen/bert.cpp/README.md

     * All inputs are lowercased and trimmed
     * All outputs are mean pooled and normalized
 * The API is in C++ (uses things from std::)
+* Doesn't support batching, which means it's slower than it could be in usecases where you have multiple sentences

 ## Usage